zyx1112/ArtLabel/README.md

 # Code
-Please have a look at the ArtLabel.ipynb notebook, which contains all the code you need.
+Please have a look at the ArtLabel.ipynb notebook, which contains all the code you need. at the ArtLabel.ipynb notebook,there is a bug in code block "collect ves branch length" ,"from hr_utils import nodeconnection, matchvestype, nodedist, edgemap".Actually 'edgemap'can't be imported from 'hr_utils'

+there  is a bug in code block'refinement using HR'.
+'''center_node_pred = findmaxprob(graph,nodestart[0],visited,center_node_type,
+                                               len(edgefromnode[center_node_type]), exp_edge_type,
+                                               probnodes,branch_dist_mean,branch_dist_std, majornode=True)'''
+  The order of the parameters is inconsistent with the order of the parameters in the function declaration.
 # Data
 The 729 scans come from five datasets: Anzhen, ArizonaCheck, BRAVE, CROPCheck, Parkinson2TPCheck Each graph is constructed from one set of intracranial artery traces (from iCafe) and saved in the pickle format under graph/graphsim/dataset_name